muratkeremozcan/rocket-cypress/test-plan.md

 Risk will be evaluated with 3 parameters on a case by case basis:
 * Probability of failure
 * Impact of failure
-* Effectiveness of re-test in case of failure.
+* Effectiveness of re-test in case of failure
   > If effectiveness of re-test is high, risk is low.

-Instances where the value added by testing and risk is low will be treated as low priority for test.
+Instances where the value-added by testing and risk are low, will be treated as low priority for test.

 ### **Features to be tested**